-Requirement Traceability Matrix (RTM) Meaning: When you have attended for an interview, then that time, you face a question regarding what is requirement traceability matrix?
-So in this post, we are going to discuss the requirement traceability matrix briefly in detail and also about how you can create a requirement traceability matrix.
+Requirement Traceability Matrix (RTM) Meaning: When you have attended an interview, you face a question regarding the requirement traceability matrix.
+So, in this post, we will briefly discuss the requirement traceability matrix in detail and how to create a requirement traceability matrix.

 What is the Traceability matrix?

-Traceability matrix is a document or artifacts that co-relates any two based lined documents having a many-to-many relationship and also helps to check the completeness of the relationship.
-By this document, the client can easily find out or track their requirements and also can validate that it covers the entire project requirement are met.
+A traceability matrix is a document or artifact that co-relates any two based lined documents having a many-to-many relationship and helps check the relationship’s completeness.
+With this document, the client can easily find out or track their requirements and validate that it covers and meets all project requirements.